Implementation111/Multidimensional-DW-merging-1/Test1.md

-## This file shows the test by using the datasets of TPC-C.
+## This file shows the test of generating a star schema by using the datasets of TPC-C.

 ### 1. Test of generating a fact constallation schema:
 ### 1.1.
 Schema: